ibpsa/modelica-working-group/news/_posts/2018-02-27-expertMeetingBerlin.md

 author: Michael Wetter
 ---

-On February 27 and 28, 2018, the IBPSA Project 1 held its first Expert Meeting at the UdK Berlin, hosted by Christoph Nytsch-Geusen.
+On February 27 and 28, 2018, the IBPSA Modelica Working Group held its first Expert Meeting at the UdK Berlin, hosted by Christoph Nytsch-Geusen.
 The meeting was attended by 60 people.
 The main focus of meeting was to organize the work within and the dependencies among the work packages.
 There was also a well received keynote by Hubertus Tummescheit,